buildpacks/docs/content/docs/for-platform-operators/concepts/base-images.md

 * Runtime libraries, such as Libfreetype
 * Runtime platforms, such as python interpreter, which are generally added by buildpacks

-For both build images and run images, the platform must ensure that:
+For both build images and runtime images, the platform must ensure that:

 * The image config's `os` and `architecture` fields are set to valid identifiers as defined in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/config.md)
-* The build image config and the run image config both specify the same `os`, `architecture`, `variant` (if specified), `io.buildpacks.base.distro.name` (if specified), and `io.buildpacks.base.distro.version` (if specified)
+* The build image config and the runtime image config both specify the same `os`, `architecture`, `variant` (if specified), `io.buildpacks.base.distro.name` (if specified), and `io.buildpacks.base.distro.version` (if specified)

 The platform should ensure that: